rbgedinburgh/bioinformatics/source/_build/html/_sources/phylogeny.rst.txt

 Don't forget to check raxml-ng tutorial for more options: `<https://github.com/amkozlov/raxml-ng/wiki/Tutorial>`_

-The file ending in ``.suport`` shows our phylogeny with bootstrap support.
+The file ending in ``.support`` shows our phylogeny with bootstrap support.
 We can open it in FigTree.

 You might want to change the label names to species name + accession, instead of only accession.
 We can do that with `phyx <https://github.com/FePhyFoFum/phyx>`_, more specifically with ``pxrlt`` (taxon relabelling for trees).
 We will need list of current and new names.